MarcinKilarski/Website-Audit/seo.md

 Furthermore, according to Google Guidelines, any paid or referral outbound links should be ‘nofollow’, too.
 Otherwise, your site may be seen as one that helps others manipulate search engines’ rankings.
 Ignoring these guidelines could cause your website to suffer a drop in ranking.

-### 1.12.
-User Generated Content
-Overview

-User generated content is anything that a user adds to your website, which appears on the pages.
-It can be a comment, forum thread, post, image, etc. This content provides a strong signal to users and search engines that there is a living community around this business, helping the website rank higher.
-Gary Illyes, Webmaster Trends Analyst at Google tweets in his ‘Did You Know’ series that ‘quality comments can be a signal of a healthy website’.

-Google treats the user-generated content as a part of your site’s content.
-When users add helpful information to you pages, this can increase the value of your site, improving its ranking for targeted and related user queries.
-However, if your pages are full of low-quality user generated content which is irrelevant to the topic, this can have the opposite effect, leading to a lower ranking of your content in search results.

-Furthermore, spam-like user-generated content with links to questionable sites may destroy the hard work of creating your company brand.
-Google is not in favour of websites that support spammers by having links to their pages, even if they were added by users and not by site owner.
-These pages receive the lowest Page Quality Score, thus reducing their ranking.

-You should control what your users add to your site and set all the links added by them as ‘nofollow’.
-You can also blacklist obvious spam terms and use automated systems like Akismet to defend your site.
-This will prevent your website from supporting those unknown sites on Google.

 ### 1.13.
 Website Sitelinks
 Overview